How Amazon became an engine for anti-vaccine conspiracy theories

 January 6 led to another purge across Big Tech, and Amazon also pulled alt-right and QAnon merchandise for breaking its rules on hate speech.
 Later that month, it removed dozens of books promoting Holocaust denial, and finally removed the white supremacist novel The Turner Diaries.
 It even banned Parler from its cloud service, citing the right-wing social network’s lax content moderation.

-Despite its sweeps, however, Amazon is still flooded with misinformation, and helping amplify it too.
-According to a series of recent studies, the site is boosting misinformation around health-related terms like “autism” or “covid,” and nudging customers toward a cornucopia of other conspiracy theory books.
+Despite its sweeps, however, Amazon is still flooded with misinformation, and helping amplify it too: A series of recent studies and a review by Fast Company show the bookstore is boosting misinformation around health-related terms like “autism” or “covid,” and nudging customers toward a universe of other conspiracy theory books.

 Prerna Juneja and Tanushee Mitra